Courses and Events

 Who is the training for?

-This is for any registered healthcare professional - Nursing Associates, Registered Nurse (any field), Midwives, Operating Department Practitioners, AHPs.
+This is for any registered healthcare professional - Nursing Associates, Registered Nurse (any field), Midwives, Operating Department Practitioners and AHPs.

 What is the training for?

 This training is aimed at new Practice Supervisors who will be supporting learners (student nurses, trainee nursing associates, student midwives, and newly registered practitioners) in clinical practice.
 This training will introduce candidates to the Future Nurse standards and provide them with the information required to support learners in practice effectively.
-This training will introduce candidates to Preceptorship at NUH.
+The teaching day consists of group discussions and activities based on the role of Practice Supervisor including student induction to the placement area, setting objectives, Pebblepad, identifying underperforming students, raising concerns and values and behaviours.
+This training will also introduce candidates to Preceptorship at NUH and how they can support newly registered staff.

 To gain the Practice Supervisor qualification, candidates must: